Skyshader77/Lacryma-Hydra/chapter12.typ

 "I have heard you and Serena have had no success with the medallion," said Majorian.

 "Zhapur informed me it relates to a certain Elysian empress.
 Aishula, they called her.
-There's nothing in the archives.
+There is nothing in the archives.
 No records.
 As if she never existed." said Nix.

 "I am to perform at Kornikus' Villa in a few months.
 The Elysian patricians will gather there—the Emperor of Kings celebrates his ascension."

-"And you expect me to magically find a locksmith among them?"
+"And why should I bother with an old man's celebration?"

-"No. The patricians are old families.
+"The patricians are old families.
 Someone will remember an empress the archives forgot."

 "The Goddess knows why my medallion is related to her."